 - A screwdriver or Allen key

-- A sanding machine + sanding paper (both course + fine)
+- A sanding machine (a small sander like this one works great) + sanding paper (both course + fine)

 - mounting materials